 Unfortunately, nutrients are diluted in great amounts of water, far too much to be pumped up with external energy and create an artificial upwelling.
 It would not be economically viable to spend so much energy.
 So can we bring up colossal amounts of nutrient-rich deep-sea water without energy?
 Yes we can :

 Antarctic Intermediate Water (AAIW) is a nutrient rich, and low salinity water body, which characteristics are due, among other factors, to the mixture of seawater with mineral rich and fresh meltwater from the southern ice cap.
 These are the waters, where the Antarctic life explosion takes place every summer.
 AAIW flows slowly northerly in every oceans.
-In the South Atlantic, it meets warmer and saltier sub-Antarctic water at the convergence zone, 50°-60°S. There, it sinks to approximately 1000 meters (3280 feet) deep, gliding over cold, salty and very dense bottom water.
+In the South Atlantic, it meets warmer and saltier sub-Antarctic water at the convergence zone, 50°-60°S. There, it sinks to a depth of approximately 1000 meters (3280 feet), gliding over cold, salty and very dense bottom water.
 A large part of it is flowing northeasterly to the South Atlantic Gyre, where it loses its characteristics by mixing.
 But a little part of it is flowing due north on Atlantic's west side, until crossing the Vitoria Trindade Chain east of Brazil.
 AAIW lays at this depth, and does not mix with the upper and under layers, even in this tropical region, where surface water becomes heavier, due to evaporation and induced saltiness increase.
 The sea stays stratified because the diffusion between the different water masses is too low, no storms are strong enough in this region to mix the layers, and no constant wind from land forms an upwelling.